 - reporting a stolen identity to the police and your financial institutions

-- contacting the main credit reporting agencies, such as Veda, and asking for a ban on your credit file.
+- contacting the main credit reporting agencies, such as Equifax, and asking for a ban on your credit file.